MicrosoftDocs/azure-docs/articles/role-based-access-control/role-assignments-list-cli.md

 ---
-title: Manage access to Azure resources using RBAC and Azure CLI | Microsoft Docs
+title: List role assignments using Azure RBAC and Azure CLI
-description: Learn how to manage access to Azure resources for users, groups, and applications using role-based access control (RBAC) and Azure CLI.
-This includes how to list access, grant access, and remove access.
+description: Learn how to determine what resources users, groups, service principals, or managed identities have access to using Azure role-based access control (RBAC) and Azure CLI.
 services: active-directory
 documentationcenter: ''
 author: rolyon